Nuitka/Nuitka/Developer_Manual.rst

    - Returns the first parameter value (unless it raises an exception)
    - The return value has the same type as "a" (unless it raises an exception)

-It would be nice, if "my_append" had information, we could instantiate with "list" and "int" from the parameters, and then e.g. know what it does in that case.
+It would be nice, if "my_append" had sufficient information, so we could instantiate with "list" and "int" from the parameters, and then e.g. know at least some things that it does in that case.

 Doing it "forward" appears to be best suited for functions and therefore long term.
 We will try it that way.